Wednesday, June 27, 2012

 When I was in graduate school many scholars considered Spain an outlier of European civilization, not properly part of the West (so-called).
 This may still be a common view, but my own limited observations suggest we would better characterize Spain as a frontier, with all that this term implies.
 For nearly eight centuries the Iberian peninsula was a contested borderland between the Arab world and Western Europe, and like other borderlands it birthed a blended culture.
 From the Islamic world the Spanish took Arab metal-working and architectural techniques, a number of Arabic words and place names (e.g. El Cid, from the

 Photos above by author.
-Top picture is of the bell tower at Seville Cathedral, former the minaret of the city's main mosque; middle picture is a column detail from the Alhambra in Grenada; bottom photo is a tilework illustration of the proclamation of the Constitution of Cadiz (1812), on display in the Plaza d'Espana in Seville.
+Top picture is of the bell tower at Seville Cathedral, formerly the minaret of the city's main mosque; middle picture a column detail from the Alhambra in Grenada; bottom photo a tilework illustration of the proclamation of the Constitution of Cadiz (1812), on display in the Plaza d'Espana in Seville.